f4loi/VoxelTerrainTool/README.md

 You don't need to compile the code to try the editor!
 A pre-compiled executable is available for Windows.

 1. Go to the [Releases page](../../releases/latest).
-2. Download the `VoxelBiomeEditor_Windows.zip` file.
+2. Download the `VoxelTerrainTool.zip` file.
 3. Extract the contents to any folder.
 4. Run `VoxelEngine.exe` and start sculpting!